KonstantinDjairo/suckless_dictpopup/README.md

 First setup [sdcv](https://github.com/Dushistov/sdcv) according to their github page.
 Then compile with `make` and place `dictpopup` as well as `popup` in your PATH.

+For using it as watcher, Download the watcher.sh script and run it.

 ## Usage
 Call `dictpopup` to translate and display the popup of the selected text.
 The popup can be dismissed by clicking on it.